 To remove a Requirement, select it and click - Remove.

 When authoring a test, rearranging steps can result in Step field values with long decimal values, which could be confusing to Executors.
-After making changes to the step order in a test, perform the Calculate Step Numbers action to simplify the Step field values to the appropriate integers.
-Typically, this action will be configured as an entry action on In Pre-Approval and Pre-Approved lifecycle states to ensure the step numbers are more readable.
+After making changes to the step order in a test, select Calculate Step Numbers from the Actions menu of the Test Script record to simplify the Step field values to the appropriate integers.
+This action may be configured as an entry action on In Pre-Approval and Pre-Approved lifecycle states to ensure the step numbers are more readable.

 Reviewing Tests